draddo11/100-days-of-code/r2-log.md

 ## R2D90-92
 Gopmg through javascript section of plural sighy been finding it difficult to spend a lot of time coding

+## R2D93
+Worked on plural sight javascript and angular